 where q represents the measured charge; $E_1$ , $E_2$ , and N represent normalization factors of each component; $w_1$ and $w_2$ are the exponential decay widths; and $\mu$ , $\sigma$ are the Gaussian mean and width, respectively.
 This is the assumed functional shape of the SPE charge distributions, and the components of Eq.
 1.1 are determined in this article for all in-ice DOMs.
-IceCube defines 1 PE as the location of the Gaussian mean ( $\mu$ ) and calibrates the gain of the individual PMTs prior to the start of each season to meet this definition.
-The choice of where we define 1 PE is arbitrary, since linearity between the total charge collected and the number of incident photons is satisfied up to $\sim$ 2 V [7], or approximately 375 PE.
-This is because the average of the distribution is a set fraction of the Gaussian mean and the mean of a N-fold convolution is the sum of means.
+IceCube has chosen to defines 1 PE as the location of the Gaussian mean ( $\mu$ ) and calibrates the gain of the individual PMTs prior to the start of each season to meet this definition.
 Any bias in the total observed charge can be absorbed into an efficiency term, such as the quantum efficiency.
+This is valid since the linearity between the total charge collected and the number of incident photons is satisfied up to ~2 V [8], or approximately 375 PE.
+That is, the average charge collected from N photons is N times the average charge of the SPE charge distribution, and the average charge of the SPE charge distribution is a set fraction of the Gaussian mean.